Lucterius: Continued resistance

+Imprisonment and fate

 Following his capture by the Romans, it seems Lucterius was kept as a prisoner for some time, and paraded on a chariot during Caesar's triumph in Rome.

 There is no known information about him after this.
 However it is probable, that unlike Vercingetorix, he was not executed, but rather pardoned, and became part of the new Gallo-Roman aristocracy ruling over Roman Gaul.
 This belief originates from fragments of two statues discovered in Cadurci territory and in the sanctuary of the Three Gauls of Lugdunum (Lyon), bearing inscriptions mentioning Gallo-Roman officials with "Lucterius" in their tria nomina.
 They were probably a son and grandson of the rebel leader, which demonstrates the family remained influential after the Roman conquest.